TechRepo-Snehal/IoT-dashboard-prototypes-with-NodeRed/README.md

 ### 3️⃣ Simulate Data
 - Use `inject` + `random` nodes to simulate sensor values
 - Explore charts, alerts, and dashboards!
+- You can also use this webapp to simulate the sensor data (Repo link - https://tinyurl.com/3x9ruceu)

 ---